-CCNA (Cisco Certified Network Associate) is basically one of the popular information technology certification provided by Cisco.
+CCNA (Cisco Certified Network Associate) is basically one of Cisco’s popular information technology certifications.
 This is one of the highlighted certificates for the associate level certification on Cisco career.
-It helps for preparing better career of any existing associate specifically in next-generation technology.
+It helps for preparing a better career for any existing associate, specifically in next-generation technology.

 Basic CCNA Commands

 There are a lot of CCNA commands available for use in the various environment, especially for varieties approach of ‘show’ command, like displaying configuration, interfaces or route IP kind of thing.
 Some of the basic commands are as mentioned below:

 1. Show configuration of a running environment